Skip to content

 Visiting Allan Bank with your dog

 Allan Bank is a three pawprint rated place.
-Well-behaved dogs on leads are more than welcome at Allan Bank, inside or outside – even muddy ones.
+Well-behaved dogs on leads are welcome at Allan Bank, inside downstairs and outside in the garden.

 Red squirrel sitting on a mossy rock eating a nut